How To Do Eyebrows - A Style Guide For Perfect Eyebrows

 The best way to get the right perspective is to stand at least a foot away from the mirror and assess your look.
 Take into account your face shape and style goals to get the facial style and look you desire.

 Eyebrow Shaping Techniques

-There are a number of ways to shape and style your eyebrows, from doing them yourself at home with a set of tweezers or at an eyebrow salon following the latest threading trend.
+There are many ways to shape and style your eyebrows from doing them yourself at home with a set of tweezers or at an eyebrow salon following the latest threading trend.

 Tweezing or Eyebrow Plucking

-The key to plucking properly is the right set of tweezers.
-Ideally you want a pair that are sharp and can isolate individual hairs, grip them properly and remove them effortlessly.
+The key to plucking is the right set of tweezers.
+Ideally, you want a pair that is sharp and can isolate individual hairs, grip them properly, and remove them effortlessly.

-Instead of tweezing at any random time of the day, pluck immediately after you get out of the shower.
+Instead of tweezing at any random time of the day, pluck after you get out of the shower.
 Your skin will be softer and more pliant at this time, allowing you to pluck with ease.
-If any redness appears, try a salve like the Milk Makeup Cooling Water ($24) for instant relief.
+If any redness appears, try a salve for instant relief.

-Threading needs to be done by a brow professional who is trained in the practice so is normally done at a brow salon.
+Threading needs to be done by a brow professional who trains in the practice, so it is usually done at a brow salon.
 The experience can be quite liberating and leave you with a perfectly formed brow that often looks thicker than when you started.

 There are a few considerations when it comes to threading.
-The first is that you'll be handing over your brow styling to a specialist as it cannot be done by yourself.
-Secondly you'll want to make sure you consult with the specialist before the threading starts to ensure you actually get what you want.
+The first is that you'll be handing over your brow styling to a specialist, as it cannot be done by yourself.
+Secondly, you'll want to make sure you consult with the specialist before the threading starts to ensure you get what you want.

 Eyebrow Tattoo and Microblading